This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-When designing a kitchen, under cabinet lighting is an important thing to think about.
+When designing a kitchen, under-cabinet lighting is an important thing to think about.
 This type of lighting is considered task lighting, which aids in completing a task.
-It is especially important in a kitchen to ensure you have proper lighting when you are preparing food and cleaning up.
-There are a few different types of under cabinet lights to consider.
+It is especially important in a kitchen to ensure proper lighting when preparing food and cleaning up.
+There are a few different types of under-cabinet lights to consider.

-This style of night is named after their shape being similar to a hockey puck.
-You can often find them battery operated as well as wired.
-These are especially great in glass kitchen cabinets, acting more as a spot light.
+This style of light is named after their shape is similar to a hockey puck.
+You can often find them battery-operated as well as wired.
+These are especially great in glass kitchen cabinets, acting more as a spotlight.

 Fluorescent Under Cabinet Lights

 These are a classic type of light for under cabinets.
-This light output is a little cooler than xenon and halogen fixtures but have wired under cabinet lighting option or a plug-in options.
+This light output is a little cooler than xenon and halogen fixtures but have wired-under cabinet lighting option or plug-in options.